 HURF $147,766

-Mr. Perez asked the committee if we wanted to make repairs in house or do we outsource?
+Mr. Perez asked the committee if we wanted to make repairs in house or do we want to outsource?
 Chair Lorenzo asked about the asphalt zipper which was purchased 2 years ago, who can operate it and what can we do with it?

-A suggestion was made by PW Foreman Stacy, we can do preliminary road work in house and then possibly have a construction company complete the job.
+A suggestion was made by PW Foreman Stacy, we can do preliminary road work in house and then possibly have a contractor complete the job.

 Committee Member Dorrell asked PW Foreman Stacy what his thoughts were on which streets needed to be addressed first.
 He replied that Riverside and Frisco Ave, plus all the streets in South Clifton.